AbdallahMezo/SekkyMallawany/README.md

 ### Forumla is :
-- Sekky Mallawany = Mekky -> First word has wrong charcter at its start here is : S , and second word has the correct one M, Which is combined with the first word to produce Sekky Mallawany.
+- Sekky Mallawany = Mekky -> First word has wrong charcter at its start here is : S , and second word has the correct one M, Which is combined with the first word to produce Mekky.

 #### EX :
 - Kbdallah Afro = Abdallah